WeblateOrg/weblate/docs/admin/optionals.rst

 .. note::

-    Legal documents for the Hosted Weblate service is availalbe in this Git repository
+    Legal documents for the Hosted Weblate service is available in this Git repository
     <https://github.com/WeblateOrg/hosted/tree/master/wlhosted/legal/templates/legal/documents>.

     Most likely these will not be directly usable to you, but might come in handy